TransparencyInternationalLithuania/parasykjiems.lt/README.md

 # ParašykJiems

-## Installation
+## Development setup

-Requirements:

- - Python 2.7
+The system is developed and tested on GNU/Linux with Python 2.7.
+The required Python packages are

  - Django 1.3

-The system is developed and tested on a GNU/Linux system.
+ - pysqlite
+ - django-debug-toolbar

 After cloning the repository, execute the following commands to initialize the database: